Considering Gap Years

 Once you get to medical school, it becomes more difficult to take time off – you are more likely to have financial concerns, family concerns, and a professional schedule that will keep you from traveling, or learning to skydive, or pursuing independent research, or learning a new language.

 - Your brain could use the break.

-Preprofessional academics are rigorous, perhaps even grueling at times.
-You may just want some time to take a break from academics after 18 years of school, so that you can return renewed to the rigor of health professions school course work.
+Pre-health academics are rigorous, perhaps even grueling at times.
+You may just want some time to take a break from academics after 18 years of school so that you can return renewed to the rigor of health professions school course work.
 Health professions school (and the support your alma mater provides in working with you to get there) will still be there for you if you go and do these things and return to the application process later.